 Tax Implications When Selling Your Texas Rental Property

 There can be several reasons for wanting to have your rental property sold.
-However, selling your rental property in Texas comes with a number of steps, confusions and complications.
+However, selling your rental property in Texas comes with a number of steps, confusion, and complications.
 These may involve tax implications, which you need to be aware of and familiarize yourself with when selling your rental property.
 Dealing with matters to do with taxes can be complicated and expensive.
 But, while taxes for selling rental property in Texas are very confusing for many, you should not worry.
 In this article, we will look at taxes for selling rental property in Texas, and more.

-Taxes for selling rental apartment in Texas are going to include property taxes at both the State and Federal level.
+Taxes for selling rental apartments in Texas are going to include property taxes at both the State and Federal levels.
 The tax consequences will generally involve capital gains and capital losses.
 The difference between the sale amount of the rental property and the adjusted tax basis will determine capital gains.
 The tax obligations involve this area of the property tax laws and a tax rental property calculator can help you estimate this.

 Capital gains or capital losses when selling

 Capital gain or capital loss is made every time a rental property is sold, unless you bought the property before 20th September 1985.
 The capital gains or losses are also made from capital improvements ever-since the acquisition date.
 Capital gains can refer to either short-term or long-term gains.
-This will help to determine what your tax obligations for selling rental property will be.
+This will help to determine what your tax obligations for selling a rental property will be.

 Sometimes individuals acquire rental property and then discover it is not for them.
 They can then decide to sell the property within the year of acquisition.
 This is considered short-term and so if the rental property gets sold at a profit, it would then be taxed as short-term capital gains.
 This is normally taxed at the standard income-tax rate.